sappelhoff/sappelhoff.github.io/docs/index.rst

 Hi, I am Stefan.

-I am currently pursuing my PhD in cognitive neuroscience at the `Max Planck Institute for Human Development <https://www.mpib-berlin.mpg.de/en/staff/stefan-appelhoff>`_ in Berlin:
+I am a postdoctoral researcher in cognitive neuroscience at the `Max Planck Institute for Human Development <https://www.mpib-berlin.mpg.de/en/staff/stefan-appelhoff>`_ in Berlin.
+I work on questions like:

 * How do humans search for information before making a value based choice?